Antipsychotic medicines are used to treat some types of mental distress or disorders.

 These are also called second-generation antipsychotics and are the newer type antipsychotics.
 Examples of atypical antipsychotics are amisulpride, aripiprazole, clozapine, olanzapine, quetiapine, risperidone and ziprasidone.

-How do antipsychotic medications work?
+How do antipsychotic medicines work?

 Antipsychotics affect the action of chemicals in the brain called neurotransmitters.
 These are chemicals which brain cells need to communicate with each other.

-- Dopamine is the main neurotransmitter affected by antipsychotic medication.
+- Dopamine is the main neurotransmitter affected by antipsychotic medicines.
 If parts of the dopamine system become overactive, it is thought that this may cause hallucinations, delusions and thought disorder.
 Dopamine is also involved in muscle movements.

 - Most antipsychotics also affect other neurotransmitters such as serotonin and noradrenaline, which are both thought to be involved in regulating mood.